-In sharp contrast to the $p_1=0$ solution, we find that the NEASs have a volume law scaling of the mutual information, indicating that these states are highly correlated.
+In sharp contrast to the $p_1=0$ solution, we find that the NEASs have a volume-law scaling of the mutual information, indicating that these states are highly correlated.

 For mixed states, the mutual information is not a direct measure of entanglement as it can be dominated by classical correlations \cite{Eisert10}.
-In Sec.~\ref{sec:entphase} we explicitly show that the NEAS density matrix has volume law entanglement for sufficiently large $\delta$ by computing a lower bound on the logarithmic negativity.
-When measured according to the fermionic logarithmic negativity recently introduced by Shapourian, Shiozaki, and Ryu \cite{Shapourian17}, we find that this volume law scaling persists down to arbitrarily small $\delta$.
-This establishes that the NEAS density matrix is driven to a non-separable state in the large $L$ limit.
-Thus, the volume law deviation of the entropy in phase II arises from entanglement and non-local correlations, while the deviation in phase I arises from ``classical,'' single-site magnetizations.
+In Sec.~\ref{sec:entphase} we explicitly show that the NEAS density matrix has volume-law entanglement for sufficiently large $\delta$ by computing a lower bound on the logarithmic negativity.
+When measured according to the fermionic logarithmic negativity recently introduced by Shapourian, Shiozaki, and Ryu \cite{Shapourian17}, we find that this volume-law scaling persists down to arbitrarily small $\delta$.
+This result establishes that the NEAS density matrix is driven to a nonseparable state in the large-$L$ limit.
+Thus, the volume-law deviation of the entropy in phase II arises from entanglement and nonlocal correlations, while the deviation in phase I arises from ``classical,'' single-site magnetizations.